artainmo/web-development/backend/Express/README.md

 Avoiding code replication is usually done by usage of functions.<br>
 Middleware is able to avoid code replication and is code that executes between a server receiving a request and sending a response.<br>

-`app.use((req,res,next)=>{})` app.use can take a callback-function that will be called once any request is received, this is called a middleware function because it executes after receiving a request and before sending a response.<br>
 All functions with argument next are middleware functions.
+`app.use((req,res,next)=>{})` app.use can take as first argument a path an array of paths or no path and as second/first argument a callback-function, it is applicable to all HTTP methods but paths can be specified.

-If multiple routes are possible for a request (this includes the .use that is applicabale to all requests) the one that comes in the code first will be used.<br>
+If multiple routes are possible for a request the one that comes in the code first will be used.<br>
 Though by calling the next() function at end of middleware function it will execute the next possible middleware function.

+.use, .post, .get, .delete and .put can all take an infinite amount of callback functions, the first one would be called first and if it calls next(), the next one would be called and so forth...

+Javascript packages with express middleware functions exists, those can be used to resolve common programming challenges.<br>
+To parse the request body, body-parser is a good package.

+Error middleware functions exist, they are always called last thus should come at end of file, they have one extra parameter in front of the others called err, they usually send and log the error with err.status and err.message.<br>
+Prior middleware that wants to call the error middleware has to create an instance of Error object fill it and give it as argument to next():<br>
+`const err = new Error(errorMessage); err.status = 404; return next(err);`

+Middleware functions can also be used to set params in the req object for following middleware functions like this:<br>
+`app.param('nameId', (req,res,next,id)=> {if (req.id exists) req.nameId = id; else Error})`, whereby all paths with :nameId will first pass through this middleware function.

+Routers can be nested inside each other a nested router is indicated with `Router({mergeParams:true})`.

 ## Free tutorials

-### SETUP
+### Setup
 Has to be used on a nodejs environment as it is a nodejs framework.<br>
 For installation use node-package-manager "npm install express".

 import it with "const express = require('express');".

-### USE
+### Use
 The express() function creates an app object.<br>
 The app object has the following methods: .get, .post, .put, .delete, .all, .use, .listen.<br>
 Listen takes port as first parameter and a callback function called once function is created as second parameter.<br>